MichalKoudela/MichalKoudela/README.md

 - 🐧 Also, I use linux, but i do change distros, probably too often.
 I started at ***Kali*** tried ***Ubuntu*** (Never again) now I'm using ***Debian***.
     - This raises the question, but michael why don't you use Arch Linux ?
     - Easy answear because it is *waste of my time*.
 You have to set up arch for meaby too long and of course you have to update it regulary.
+And of course beacuse arch linuxe is a sh*t !

 #### Other Profiles: